 We urge future scholarship to explore alternative methods of text mining, and to study strategic plans over time within agencies, in order to track how agencies’ notions of regulatory excellence respond to changes in the regulatory context and the larger circumstances within which agencies operate.
 Looking longitudinally will also shed light on how agencies handle strategic goals that are either met or that prove to be unattainable.

 Strategic Plans, GPRA, Regulation

-Finkel, Adam M.; Walters, Daniel; and Corbett, Angus, "Planning for Excellence: Insights from an International Review of Regulators' Strategic Plans" (2015).
-Faculty Scholarship.
+Finkel, Adam M.; Walters, Daniel; and Corbett, Angus, "Planning for Excellence: Insights from an International Review of Regulators' Strategic Plans" (2018).
+All Faculty Scholarship.
 1567.

 Administrative Law Commons, Comparative and Foreign Law Commons, Comparative Politics Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Public Administration Commons, Public Policy Commons, Social Policy Commons, Transnational Law Commons